AllenPaul21/RS-PROJECT/README.md

 | 9 | 22699 | — | 22697 | 2.919 | 69.093 | 18.531 |
 | 10 | 22630 | — | 22629 | 2.288 | 68.831 | 18.120 |

+**What these rules show:** Products with codes 22697, 22698, and 22699 (likely a set of related items) are strongly associated, with confidence values ranging from 70-89% and very high lift values (20-24), indicating these products are almost always purchased together.
+This suggests they are complementary products or part of a set.

 **Key Statistics:**
 - **Rules with confidence > 80%:** 3 rules
 - **Rules with confidence > 70%:** 8 rules